MRCIEU/PhenoSpD/README.md

 2) please only use xxx_b and xxx_se as the columns names for a specific trait, otherwise error message will appear

-To estimate phenotypic correlation matrix of the above example input using PhenoSpD, please run
+To estimate phenotypic correlation matrix of the above example input using PhenoSpD, please run the following code in your ***PhenoSpD folder***
 ```
 cd PhenoSpD
 Rscript ./script/PhenoCorr.r --input ./data/PhenoSpD_input_example.txt --out example.pheno.corr.txt